modehnal/GNOMETerminalAutomation/article/presentation_article.md

   This file is the main script that will be run in the machine and you will see it does some logic I have explained.

-  The mapper.yaml will be parsed and each `testmapper` item will be executed for example as `'./runtest.sh start_via_command'` but still based on mapper definition.
+  The mapper.yaml will be parsed and each `testmapper` item will be executed for example as `./runtest.sh start_via_command` but still based on mapper definition.

   Detailed description:
   - Set some variables for later.